-The black and white image was captured on September 29, 1932 by photographer Charles C. Ebbets as the group of men took their lunch break atop a steel girder 69 floors up on the Rockefeller Center.
+The black and white image was captured on September 29, 1932, by photographer Charles C. Ebbets as the group of men took their lunch break atop a steel girder 69 floors up the Rockefeller Center.

 As their worn work boots dangled over the edge, the New York skyline provided the backdrop with Central Park in the distance.
 The picture would later run in the Sunday edition of the New York Herald Tribune.

 The true identities of the 11 workmen are largely unknown, although several people have come forward claiming a family connection.

 The two cousins made the journey down from Boston where they took a trip to the observation deck on the 70th-floor Rockefeller Center, to gaze at the same view their fathers had enjoyed during their long work days, almost 80 years previously.

 “They were honest workers trying to make an honest wage,” reflects Ó Cualáin.

 “This was just one day in their fathers’ lives and they are happy that people respect and appreciate their hard work.”